Call Now Button

 - How long should I wait to mow after a liquid application?

 - At least 24 hours.

 - If I still have weeds in my yard, what do I do?

 - Just give us a call or request a service call.
-If you have a full lawn care program with us, we will come back and retreat at no cost.
+If you have a Deluxe and Basic Lawn Care Program with us, we will come back and retreat at no cost.
 Once the service call is placed, we will be back out to retreat when the temperature and weather allows us to.

 - What applications need to be watered in?

 - What is nutsedge or watergrass?

 - Nutsedge is a perennial weed, highly resembles grass.
 It is a tad bit more yellow than normal grass and has a distinctive “V” shape to the blade.
 It can be thicker than most grass and can be arranged in sets of three from the base rather than two like grass.
 You want to stay away from pulling the plant due to it having a tubular base, that will cause it to spread.
 Nutsedge needs a special application done to treat it.